ubclaunchpad/rocket2/docs/DevelopmentTutorials.rst

    /rocket user edit --name "Steven Universe" --email "su@gmail.com"

 Yay!
 You have done what you were told to do, but wait!
-As a curious software developer, you’re curious about what makes Rocket2 tick.
+As a curious software developer, you're curious about what makes Rocket2 tick.
 How exactly is your information saved onto Rocket2?
 Well, for every member added to Rocket2, a user model gets created.